About Me

 Jews Boarding Trains for Chelmno

 In May of 1942, the Germans decided that all Dutch Jews were losing their citizenship and should be deported.
 Their possessions should be used to finance that operation.
 Over 100,000 Dutch Jewish men, women and children have been transported to destruction camps in Auschwitz, Dachau, and Buchenwald etc. Only a few survived.
 Also more than 250,000 Dutch men over 18 years of age were forced to labor in the German war industry.
-As the result of that approx. 300,000 men including some Jewish, were hiding (you perhaps know the Anna Frank story) often in rural areas on farms, living in barns and places where the Germans hopefully couldn't find them.
+As the result of that approx. 300,000 men including some Jewish, were hiding (you perhaps know the Anne Frank story) often in rural areas on farms, living in barns and places where the Germans hopefully couldn't find them.
 If they got caught, it meant execution for them and also for the enablers of those hiding places.
 In 1943 the German exploitation changed into complete straight robbery.
 For example; all the copper wiring from the above ground electricity network was taken down and likewise all Church bells; some of them with great historical value.
 We literally lived in the cold and the dark since there was no electricity anymore and everybody had to darken the windows completely, to make sure that the navigators from the allied bombers could not use them as beacons on their way to bomb the German industrial areas.

 Armada of planes – Market Garden lineup planes